-Consider this list a good starting point, but TikTok hashtag trends tend to rise quickly and change often, so keep your eye on the Discover page regularly to see what’s hot now.
+Consider this list a good starting point, but TikTok hashtag trends tend to rise quickly and change often, so keep your eye on the Discover page regularly to see what’s trending before you publish.

-So, yes, it can be helpful to wedge yourself into a trending conversation, but a good rule of thumb is to balance out high-use hashtags (#FYP) with more niche ones (#tiktokwitches), so you’re hitting a nice blend of broad and specific audiences.
+So, yes, it can be helpful to wedge yourself into a trending conversation.
+But a good rule of thumb is to balance out high-use hashtags (e.g., #FYP) with more niche ones (#tiktokwitches) so you’re hitting a nice blend of broad and specific audiences.

 How to find the best hashtags for your TikTok videos

-Of course, you can just go with your gut and use the most descriptive tags that pop to mind to label your TikTok masterpiece (#howtomakeapeanutbutterandbananasandwich).
-But a solid hashtag strategy involves a little less guessing and a little more studying.
+Of course, you can just go with your gut and use the most descriptive tags that come to mind to label your masterpiece (#howtomakeapeanutbutterandbananasandwich).
+But a solid TikTok hashtag strategy involves a little less guessing and a little more studying.

 Take a cue from the competition

-We don’t want to play copycat here, but it’s important to peep the competition.
-Seeing which hashtags they’re using can offer some insight into what others in your industry might be doing and inspire you to try reaching audiences or using search phrases you might not have considered.
+We don’t want to play copycat here, but it’s important to keep an eye on the competition.
+Seeing which hashtags they’re using can offer insight into what others in your industry might be doing and inspire you to try reaching audiences or using search phrases you might not have considered.

-Cheerios, for instance, might want to know that Magic Spoon is getting some reason traction with the tags #cerealgourmet and #fallbaking.
+Staub, for instance, might want to know that Le Creuset is getting some reasonable traction with the tags #kitchenstyle and #foodtok

 Study your audience’s hashtag habits

-Members of the bookworm community on TikTok (a.k.a BookTok) regularly tag their fave reads with hashtags like #booktokFYP, #bookrecs, and #booktok, but you might also find specific tags related to series, events, or seasons… like #booktober in the fall.
+Members of the foodie community on TikTok (a.k.a FoodTok) regularly tag their food reviews and recipes with hashtags like #foodtiktok and #foodtok.
+But you might also find specific tags related to particular cuisines or themes, like #mukbang or #indianfood

 Create a branded hashtag

-While it’s important to use pre-existing hashtags, you also have the opportunity on TikTok to create a branded hashtag of your very own.
+While it’s crucial to use pre-existing hashtags, you also have the opportunity on TikTok to create your own branded hashtag.

-Cookware brand OurPlace uses #alwayspan in posts about its best-selling skillet.
-Click through, and you’ll find all the account’s pan-related TikTok videos in one place… plus content from fans who also want to, uh, fry up some conversation.
+Linen brand Flax Home uses #myflaxhome in posts about its sheets and duvets.
+Click through, and you’ll find all the account’s bedding-related TikTok videos in one place.
+Plus, content from fans who also want to, uh, snuggle up with the conversation.

 Make the most of your new hashtag wisdom by studying these pro-level TikTok tagging skills and insights.

-How to reach the most people with hashtags on TikTok
+Use a mix of hashtags to reach the most people on TikTok

 The secret sauce to maximizing your reach with hashtags is to mix popular hashtags with niche ones.
 As mentioned above, this spicy brew will help you reach both broad and narrow audiences.